clbustos/Rserve-Ruby-client/README.txt

     * Seamless integration with ruby.
 Every method and object is treated like a Ruby one
   * Cons:
     * Transformation between R and Ruby types aren't trivial
-    * Dependent of operating system, Ruby implementation and R version
+    * Dependent on operating system, Ruby implementation and R version
     * Not available for alternative implementations of Ruby (JRuby, IronRuby and Rubinius)